pahiggins/mediumish-api/README.md

-# NC Knews
+# NC News

-API for use with NC Knews web app.
+API for use with NC News web app.

 ## Getting Started